aprutgers/site-test/README.md

 logging is sent and rotated to [/mnt]/tmp - see ramdisk below

-### stats
+### statistics
-./collect_stats.sh
+You can collect statistics using the CLI `./collect_stats.sh`

-A web verstion is also available as http://domain-or-ip/sitetest.html, using sitetest.php, sitetest.sh and sitetest.py
+Also a web verstion is also available as http://domain-or-ip/sitetest.html, using sitetest.php, sitetest.sh and sitetest.py.
+For this purpose the collect_stats.sh script is run in cron and output is saved in collect_stats.txt which is used by the web version to present a stats page.

 ### crontab
 Crontab has entries for logging and docker prune maintenance as well as emailing daily stats